usashiki/sine/README.md

 | <img src="images/list.png" width="300px" /> | <img src="images/info.png" width="300px" /> | <img src="images/edit.png" width="300px" /> |

 In Sine, you create trackers to track your progress on some episodic content.
-Trackers have both current and maximum number of episodes.
+Progress on a trackers is represented by a current and maximum number of episodes.
 For auto-incrementing content, the maximum episode count is calculated based on the period (defined by a start date and frequency of updates) plus an offset.
+In addition to current and max, trackers can also have custom colors and notes.

 ## Installation